 Key insurance terms that start with "O"

-Three costs count toward your out-of-pocket maximum:
+Three costs count toward it:

 • Your deductible